michauhl/RBPBench/README.md

 | ENST00000369489 | CD58 | 1086 | 3 | 2.7624 | protein_coding |
 | ENST00000565493 | NORAD | 5401 | 15 | 2.7773 | lncRNA |

 It is known that NORAD, a highly conserved cytoplasmic lncRNA, can sequester PUMILIO proteins (PUM1 and PUM2) and modulate the expression of their target genes ([Lee et al. 2016](https://doi.org/10.1016/j.cell.2015.12.017)).
 This shows that a simple and fast search approach like this can be used to identify potential sponge transcripts for any given (RBP) motif of interest, which can then be further investigated.
 Additional options are available, such as defining a minimum spacer length between regex hits (`--min-spacer-len`), or a minimum regex hit count per transcript (`--min-hit-count`) for transcripts to be included in the output table.
 Moreover, if GTF annotated transcripts are used, specific subsets can be selected for search via `--select-mode` (all, only mRNAs, only 3'UTRs).
-Also note that regular expressions can describe complex binding patterns, including variable length spacers, such as the IGF2BP3 binding motif `GGC.{15,25}CA.{7,20}CA.{15,25}GGC.{2,8}[CA]{4}` described in [Schneider et al. 2019](https://doi.org/10.1038/s41467-019-09769-8).
+Also note that regular expressions can describe complex binding patterns, including variable length spacers, such as the IGF2BP3 binding motif `GGC.{15,25}CA.{7,20}CA.{15,25}GGC.{2,8}[CA]{4}` described in [Schneider et al. 2019](https://doi.org/10.1038/s41467-019-09769-8), an even structure patterns (see [regular expressions](#regular-expressions) for more details).

 #### Comparing motif hits between transcript isoforms